Fast Facts: What to Know About Hajj

 Hajj is one of the five pillars of Islam, a transformative journey that every Muslim aspires to complete.
-Here’s what makes this gathering so special and significant.
+Here’s what makes it so special and significant.

 Prophet Ibrahim (AS) was the first to perform Hajj.
 He re-built the Kaaba in Mecca and was commanded by Allah (SWT) to invite others to make the pilgrimage there.